isappit/ifile-binaries/README.md

 - Linux 32bit
 - Windows 32bit

-If you use an different OS, you need (for now, we hope to integrate the configuration of the absolute path of executable files, in the next release of IFile) copy the executable file in the correct folder in binaries files.
+*IMPORTANT:*

-### Installation
+If you use an different OS, you must for now (we hope to integrate the configuration of the absolute path of executable files, in the next release of IFile) copy the executable file compiled on your server, in the correct folder in binaries files.

-## Download Binaries files
+### Download Binaries files
-If you want indexing PDF files you need:
+If you want use third-part component XPDF or ANTIWORD you need:

  - Download the binaries files from [here](https://github.com/isappit/ifile-binaries/archive/master.zip)
  - Unzip the package on your server
- - Configure the "ifile-binaries" folder [more detail](https://github.com/isappit/ifile/blob/master/src/Config/xml/README.md)
+ - Copy the _"ifile-binaries"_ folder in _"vendor/isappit/ifile/src/Adapter/Helpers/"_ or configure IFile to read the "ifile-binaries" folder from external path at IFile.
+[More detail](https://github.com/isappit/ifile/blob/master/src/Config/xml/README.md)

- Example:
+ Example Configure external path:
 ```xml
  <binaries>/usr/local/var/ifile/ifile-binaries</binaries>
 ```